The Heart of Yoga Wisdoms

 Yoga philosophy was never meant to remain intellectual.
 These teachings were designed to help us navigate suffering, relationships, uncertainty, purpose, and the complexities of being human.
-The teachings are rooted in:
+The theory, when applied as a lens to approach life, deeply roots you in:

 Embodied Wisdom